 If you pay an independent contractor nonemployee compensation, separate nonemployee compensation payments from all of your other Form 1099-MISC payments.

-Starting up again in 2020, fill out Form 1099-NEC if you have any workers you paid $600 or more to in nonemployee compensation.
+Fill out Form 1099-NEC if you have any workers you paid $600 or more to in nonemployee compensation.

 Where do you send Form 1099-NEC?

+You need to know where to file 1099-NEC.
 Like Form 1099-MISC, there are multiple copies of Form 1099-NEC you must distribute.